Get your personal plan match in 2 minutes

 Why not short-term plans?

-- CrowdHealth's 30–43% advisory fees compound horribly over 10 years
+- CrowdHealth's crowdfunding contributions are voluntary (not guaranteed) and compound unpredictably over 10 years

 - CHM's low cost ($115–$264) comes with faith restrictions you might regret after 5 years